 The Philosopher’s Walk

-The Philosopher’s Walk is a scenic route that got its name from the famous Kyoto University scholar Ikutaro Nishida who used to take his daily walk through the area to keep fit, to contemplate and to ponder.
-The walk follows a cherry tree lined canal leading from Ginkaku-ji along the base of the Higashiyama Mountains south to Nanzen-ji.
-Quaint coffee and craft shops as well as restaurants now line the Philosopher’s Walk and during the cherry blossom season it is a busy promenade as couples from across the country converge here.
+The Philosopher’s Walk is a scenic route that got its name from the famous Kyoto University scholar, Ikutaro Nishida, who used to take his daily walk through the area to keep fit, to contemplate and to ponder.
+The walk follows a cherry-tree-lined canal leading from Ginkaku-ji, along the base of the Higashiyama Mountains, south to Nanzen-ji.
+Quaint cafes and craft shops, as well as restaurants, now line the Philosopher’s Walk.
+During the cherry blossom season in April and May it's a busy promenade as couples from across the country converge here.
 The 2-km route should take no more than 30 minutes to walk, but there's lots of interesting things to make you stop along the way.

 Ginkakuji (the Silver Pavilion) was originally constructed as a retreat for shogun Ashikaga Yoshimasa in 1849.
-Modelled after the resplendent Golden Pavillion (Kinkakuji), this temple was supposed to be coated in silver, but the shogun’s plans not been thwarted by the Onin War, the temple would have been coated with silver to reflect the moonlight.
-As it is Ginkaku-ji is somewhat somber compared to its golden counterpart yet still a place of great natural and man-made beauty, for within its walls the traditional arts of Noh theatre, flower arrangement and the tea ceremony are taken to their heights.
+Modelled after the resplendent Golden Pavillion (Kinkakuji), this temple was supposed to be coated in silver, but the shogun’s plans were thwarted by the Onin War.
+As it is, Ginkakuji is somewhat sombre compared to its golden counterpart, but it’s still a place of great natural and man-made beauty.
+Within its walls the traditional arts of Noh theatre, flower arrangement and the tea ceremony are taken to their heights.
 The rock garden in Ginkakuji is one of the highlights of a visit and is frequently changed.

 - Tel: +81 (0)75 711 5725

-Built during the mid 13th century, Nanzen-ji is today one of the most important Buddhist temples in the world.
-Originally Emperor Kameyama decreed Nanzen-ji a retirement villa and later converted it to a Zen temple which then prospered until it was destroyed during 200 years of civil war.
-Nestled at the foot of the Higashiyama mountains and with a number of equally beautiful sub temples all rebuilt over time Nanzen-ji is the quintessential tranquil Zen temple despite is enormous area.
+Built during the mid-13th century, Nanzenji is one of the most important Buddhist temples in the world.
+Originally, Emperor Kameyama decreed Nanzenji a retirement villa but later converted it to a Zen temple which prospered until it was destroyed during 200 years of civil war.
+Nestled at the foot of the Higashiyama mountains, and with a number of equally beautiful sub temples all rebuilt over time Nanzenji is the quintessential tranquil Zen temple despite is enormous area.
 To reach Nanzenji, take the subway to Keage Station.

-A short detour from the canal path of the Philosopher’s Walk will bring you to Honen-In a small stunningly scenic little temple of the Jodo-sect.
-With a rustic thatched gate and raked-stone gardens that the monks regularly redesign, it is a lovely place to visit and take respite along the historic promenade.
-Through the rear of the temple, a classic Japanese bridge leads to a peaceful carp pond and further to a remarkable statue of Kannon the Bodhisattva of mercy.
+A short detour from the Philosopher’s Walk pathway will bring you to Honen-In; a small yet stunningly scenic temple of the Jodo-sect.
+With a rustic thatched gate and raked-stone gardens that the monks regularly redesign, it's a lovely place to visit and take respite along the historic promenade.
+Through the rear of the temple, a classic Japanese bridge leads to a peaceful koi carp pond, which then gives way to a remarkable statue of Kannon the Bodhisattva of mercy.

 - Tel: +81 (0)75 771 2420

 Kamo Shrine comprises two important Shinto shrines lying on opposite sides of the Kamo River.
 Built to prevent demons from entering the city, Kamo-wakeikazuchi Shrine in Kyoto's Kita Ward and the Kamo-mioya Shrine in Sakyo Ward, are two of the UNESCO World Heritage listed Historic Monuments of Ancient Kyoto.
-The oldest of Kyoto’s three famous festivals, the Kamo no Matsuir or Aoi Matsuri, is staged here annually.
+The oldest of Kyoto’s 3 famous festivals, Aoi Matsuri, is staged here annually in May.

 - Tel: +81 (0)75 781 0010